 The grant closeout process is initiated as soon as grant support ends.
 Recipients are required to submit all closeout documentation using the eRA Commons no later than 120 days after the expiration of the project period or after the grant transfers to a new institution.
-If the recipient is delinquent submitting grant closeout reports, the NCI may initiate a Unilateral Closeout action.
-This is a serious action for the recipient institution and can impact future funding.

 NCI grants management and program directors review closeout documentation to determine that all applicable administrative actions and required work of the recipient have been completed.

 Closeout of a grant does not automatically cancel any requirements for property accountability, record retention, or financial accountability.
 Following closeout, the recipient remains obligated to return funds due as a result of later refunds, corrections, or other transactions, and the federal government may recover amounts based on the results of an audit covering any part of the period of grant support.

 All applicable closeout reports are due no later than 120 days after the project end date.
 Failure to submit timely and accurate final reports may result in the NCI initiating a Unilateral Closeout.
 This is a serious action that could affect future funding to the organization and/or awards with the same Program Director/Principal Investigator.

 The Federal Financial Report (SF425) is a single form consolidating the collection of financial information previously collected on the Cash Transaction Report (SF 272 and the Financial Status Report (SF269).
 NIH grantees are required to submit all required expenditure reports using the FFR.
 FFR expenditure reports must be submitted to NIH electronically through the eRA Commons.

 Final Research Performance Progress Report (FRPPR) or Interim Research Performance Progress Report (IRPPR)